OSUSecLab/elfuzz/docker_readme.md

 ```bash
 elfuzz run rq2.afl --fuzzers "elfuzz,grmr,isla,islearn,glade" --repeat 10 "libxml2,cpython3,sqlite3"
 ```

+Similarly, you can decrease the number of repetitions or use the following option to run the fuzzing campaigns for a shorter time, such as 1 hour, which is still enough to show the advantage of ELFuzz over the baselines:

+- `--time <time_in_seconds>` to set the time limit for the fuzzing campaign in seconds to a value less than 1 day.

 The output of AFL++ will be stored in tarballs in `extradata/rq2/afl_results/<benchmark>_<fuzzer>_<rep_n>.tar.zst`.